StasyanOi/mpi-word-frequency/README.md

 This app counts the word frequency for a given text file.

-Can calculate the word frequency in parallel or in sequence.
+Can calculate the word frequency in parallel mode or in sequence mode.

 Uses MPJ Express (http://mpjexpress.org/) MPI implementation.